Last updated on September 20th, 2023 at 06:18 am

 #1 “Friendship” Bracelet

-They’re really fast so before you might even understand what happened to you they might already be wrapping the bracelet around your wrist.
+They’re swift, so before you might even understand what happened to you, they might already be wrapping the bracelet around your wrist.

-Once they’re done with the bracelet and shoving done your throat meaningless talk to make sure you stay with them the whole time, well, the bracelet is no longer free you need to pay for it.
+Once they’re done with the bracelet and shoving done your throat meaningless talk to make sure you stay with them the whole time, well, the bracelet is no longer accessible.
+You need to pay for it.

 Yes, they want you to pay for something they forced on you.
 Crazy right?